-***AGGIE SPOTLIGHT***
+***AGGIE EXCELLENCE***

 The Aggie Spotlight shines a light on outstanding North Carolina A&T alumni who are making a meaningful impact in Winston-Salem, Forsyth County and beyond.
 Through this ongoing feature, we proudly recognize Aggie-owned businesses and organizations that embody the spirit of leadership, service, and innovation that defines our Aggie family.